Deadly brain-eating amoeba resurfaces in Pakistani city

 The amoeba travels from the nasal membranes to the brain.
 Symptoms are initially very mild, including a headache, stiff neck, fever and stomach pain.
 Death usually occurs five to seven days after infection.

 Authorities are planning a campaign to raise awareness among health workers and the public, Khan said.
-Most health centres had already been alerted, he said.
+Most health centers had already been alerted, he said.

 "People should avoid getting water too deep into their nostrils and make sure their water supply is properly treated," he said.
 "Those with symptoms should seek help immediately."